Skip to content

 services:

-image: ghcr.io/quozul/picolimbo:master
+image: ghcr.io/quozul/picolimbo:latest

 container_name: picolimbo